repengine/pulse/docs/sprint0_module_analysis/iris_iris_utils_conftest_py.md

 The string `"test_variable"` is hardcoded.
 This is acceptable as it is part of a test fixture designed to provide a specific, predictable value for testing purposes.

 ## Coupling Points
-The module is coupled with the `pytest` framework and any test files within the `iris.iris_utils` package that utilize the `variable_name` fixture.
+The module is coupled with the `pytest` framework and any test files within the `ingestion.iris_utils` package that utilize the `variable_name` fixture.

 ## Existing Tests
 This file itself is part of the testing infrastructure.
 The presence of `iris/iris_utils/test_historical_data_pipeline.py` suggests that tests exist in this directory that could potentially utilize the fixtures defined here.
 The `conftest.py` file is specifically for providing fixtures to tests.